kubewarden/docs/src/getting-started/index.md

 # Getting started

-The `chimera-admission` project is the core component of the Chimera Kube project.
-It's an admission controller that is designed to validate and mutate incoming requests to the Kubernetes API server.
-Right now, only the validation feature is implemented.
+The `chimera-admission` project is the core component of the Chimera project.
+It's an admission controller that is designed to validate and, in the near future, to mutate incoming requests made agaist the Kubernetes API server.

 ## Cloning